 When the ninth of Dhu al-Hijjah comes by, we commemorate the occasion of the Day of Arafah where pilgrims from all over the world perform their Hajj rituals.
 However, many of us forget that the ninth of Dhu al-Hijjah also marks a very important occasion; it is the martyrdom anniversary of the ambassador and cousin of Imam al-Husayn (as), Muslim ibn Aqeel, who was killed in Kufa by the orders of Ubaidullah ibn Ziyad (la).

 In the first ten days of the month of Muharram, a night is usually dedicated in honor of Muslim ibn Aqeel.
-However, one night is not enough to understand the role or magnitude of this esteemed personality in the tragedy of Karbala.
-Muslim was the first martyr to fall defending Imam al-Husayn (as) in his mission and he was the emissary that the Imam (as) appointed to go the people of Kufa to respond to their letters of promised support.
+However, one night is not enough for this esteemed personality and to understand the magnitude of his role in the tragedy of Karbala.
+Muslim was the first martyr to fall defending Imam al-Husayn (as) in his mission and he was the ambassador that the Imam (as) appointed to go the people of Kufa to respond to their letters of promised support.

 Muslim ibn Aqeel (as) went forward to Kufa with full knowledge of the importance of his role in the Imam’s (as) mission to reform the nation of Prophet Muhammad (as); to awaken it from its drunken state by returning it once again to the standard of truth and justice.
 Destiny followed Muslim’s every step towards Kufa where one of the most luminous chapters of loyalty and sacrifice was to be written in history.

-Unlike the other esteemed companions of Imam al-Husayn (as) who had their master come to their side as they were taking their last breaths, Muslim fought and defended the mission while he was far away from his beloved Imam (as), with no opportunity to see him or bid his goodbyes.
-Muslim could only call out his salutations from far which Allah (swt) carried miraculously to reach the ears of Imam al-Husayn (as) before he met his fate, who returned the salutations to Muslim.
+Unlike the other esteemed companions of Imam al-Husayn (as) who had their master come to their side as they were taking their last breaths, Muslim fought and defended the mission while he was far away from his beloved Imam (as), with no opportunity to see him or feel his touch or bid his goodbyes.
+Muslim could only call out his salutations from far which Allah (swt) carried his voice miraculously to reach the ears of Imam al-Husayn (as) before he met his fate.